 Course overview and introduction to key terms and concepts.

 Creative leaps: From 'traditional' to 'digital' advertising.

 What makes a good website?
-What are 'platforms'?
 And what are useful metrics for evaluating advertising effectiveness?

 What makes Search Engine Marketing such an effective advertising tool?
 And what are 'algorithms', actually?